yavorgeorgiev2004/autobiography/README.md

 1. **Footer Overlay Issue (RESOLVED)**: Footer was initially overlapping content when using `position: absolute`
    - **Status**: ✅ Fixed
    - **Solution**: Implemented flexbox sticky footer pattern with `body { display: flex; flex-direction: column; min-height: 100vh; }` and `.main-content { flex: 1; }`
+  2. When a video is unmuted the sound will continue to play even when its changed to the next one unless it gets muted befora changing due to it being technicly still on hte screen just shifted tothe side this issue can not be fixed without advanced javascript and i dont have enough time to do the research and fix it on time.

 ---